rlivings39/cpp-practice/cpp-software-design/README.md

 * Functions in an overload set all have expectations
 * Pay attention to existing names and conventions

+### Guideline 9: Pay attention to the ownership of abstractions

+The dependency inversion principle (DIP) says that source dependencies should rely on abstractions, not concrete details, types, or implementations.

+High-abstraction modules should not depend on concrete modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details should depend on abstractions.

+The book gives a very unsatisfying example that relies on a technicality of "changing where the high-abstraction layer is" to recategorize things.
+It does defend this by saying that you could move headers from the low-level to the high level and thereby change ownership.

+The book makes the point that not only must we invert dependencies by introducing an abstraction (e.g. an interface or a concept, but we must also ensure that the abstraction is owned by the high-abstraction (high-level, stable) part of the code.
+For example

+* Core component - high-level, stable
+* Abstraction used by core (e.g. a plugin interface) - should be high-level, stable, owned by high-abstraction layer
+* Implementation of abstraction (e.g. a specific plugin) - should be low-level (high-detail), not in the core layer but in the detail layer

+For inheritance and interfaces, this ownership must be manually managed.
+For templates, ownership is handled by default as the template definition provides and thereby owns the abstractions.

+#### Guideline 9 takeaways

+* Implementation details should depend on high-level abstractions
+* Use the dependency inversion principle and ensure that abstractions are owned by the high level architecture components

+### Guideline 10: Create architectural documents

 ## Other references mentioned

 * *Large Scale C++ Software Design* by John Lakos